 Over the past 15 years, Michelle has worked with youth and families in the community of Point Saint-Charles.
 In this time, she has co-founded various projects that nurture youth-leadership and political engagement, while working towards social and economic justice.
 This small working class community, nestled in the heart of Montreal, is both her home and where she spends her time scheming with friends, family and neighbours – imagining and working towards post-capitalist futures.

 Tony Harris holds an MA in Conflict Transformation from the Center for Justice and Peacebuilding.
 He currently works for a tech startup with a strong social impact focus.
 Tony’s professional passions include social entrepreneurship, organizational development, facilitation, and process & program design.
 In years past, he has worked as a facilitator and coordinator for several domestic & international education programs.
-As a professional consultant, Tony provides planning, research, evaluation and writing services to both individuals & organizations.
-His research expertise spans across the topics of gender & peacebuilding, queer theory, public health, human rights, community development, and identity-based conflict.
+His research expertise spans across the topics of gender & peace building, queer theory, public health, human rights, community development, and identity-based conflict.
 Tony also holds a BA in Peace Studies from Goucher College.
 His superpowers would have to include humor, empathy, & writing his own sense of a healthy masculinity as he makes his way in the world.

 Fia loves to reflect, explore and learn with others.
 She believes there is something unique in each one of us and she loves to connect with people on a deeper level.
 She is passionate about participatory processes and research, organizational learning, social accountability and youth work.